Discover folk - the CRM for people-powered businesses

 How to evaluate and choose a CRM

-With a lot of different CRMs to choose from and a budget to keep front of mind, it can feel overwhelming to figure out which one will align with your requirements best.
+With a lot of different CRMs to choose from and a budget to keep front of mind, it can feel overwhelming to figure out which one will align with your team's requirements best.
 To help you with your decision making process and short listing stage, we've put together these top tips that you can adapt easily to your needs.

 1. Define your requirements